2015 Ford Edge problems

 The first-gen Ford Edge had a good start with not many problems under them.
 The 2007 and 2008 model years were quite bad, but improvements can be seen in the 2009 and 2010 models of the car.

 The first-gen Edge’s downfall began in 2011.
 A record of 2216 complaints was received.
 They had not seen the worst yet.
-Though 2012 was fairly better, 2013 was the all-time high with 2500+ complaints received.
+Though 2012 was fairly better, 2013 was an all-time high with 2500+ complaints received.
 2014 was a better year for the model with much fewer issues among them.

 Ford Edge opened a new chapter in 2015.
 New advancements were made in technology.
 The first year of this rebuilt Ford Edge launch was not the best and certainly was not what Ford hoped for.
 502 complaints surfaced against the 2015 Ford Edge.
 Not the worst numbers the Ford Edge has seen.
 Ever since then the technology behind the SUV hasn’t changed much just the development of what existed commenced regularly.
 The problems show a steady decrease ever since 2015 up to 2021.

-Are 2015 Ford Edge Problems The Worst?
+Ford Edge Problems

 The 2015 Ford Edge certainly had its own share of problems.
 But this was not the worst Ford Edge as mentioned earlier.
 Let us look at some problems other models of the Ford Edge faced.

-Faulty Air Bags
+Ford Edge Problems #1: Faulty Air Bags

 2016 and 2017 models were known for this problem.
 The cars were recalled in February 2017.
 The problem was that the airbag wasn’t fully inflating or gets detached during impact.
 This was one of the serious problems Ford Edge faced after its launch in 2015.